mixcloud/relay-helpers/README.md

 We're waiting for Relay 2 but in the meantime we wanted to fill some gaps in the features and tidy up the API a bit.

+## We're hiring!

+If you like working with React and GraphQL and you're interested in building the future of radio check out https://www.mixcloud.com/jobs/

 ## Installation

 ```